andywer/npm-launch/README.md

 ## Tips

-- If you do not provide a filename for a tasks file it will look for a file named `tasks.js`/`tasks.json`/`tasks.json5`
+- If you do not provide a filename for a launch file it will look for a file named `launch.scripts.js`/`launch.scripts.json`/`launch.scripts.json5`
 - Auto-camelcasing: Instead of `$ launch myTask` you can also run `$ launch my-task`